-The Traffic Safety Officer investigated 37 minor complaints through the office mostly consisting of speeding vehicles, some stop sign issues, and lots of parking.
-Some were in reference to campers and large truck parking in neighborhoods.
+The Traffic Safety Officer investigated 39 minor complaints via email and phone calls.
+They mostly consisting of speeding vehicles, some stop sign issues, and parking problems.
 The highest number of complaints/requests was in year 2005 with over one hundred (100) complaints.
 We have not come close since then.

 We always receive complaints about speeding vehicles in subdivisions and only received a few requests for stop signs at problem intersections to reduce the number of speeding cars or "almost collisions" that occur.
 This usually happens in the spring time when the weather warms up and the roadways are clear.
-For 2016 there has been an overwhelming amount of HOA's wanting housing addition speed changes.
-Speed studies show that most cars were doing less than 30mph and there has been no pedestrians struck in any of these neighborhoods.
+HOA's for housing additions were much quieter this year and didn't request much speed limit changes only removal of junk vehicles or crowded parking along the streets.

-The Traffic Safety Committee requested six (6) new ordinances to be put in place for year 2016.
-These consisted of new stop signs, creating handicap parking, overnight parking, and the living alley one way.
-The highest year to date was 2004 with 39 new ordinances.
+The Traffic Safety Committee requested ten (10) new ordinances to be put in place for year 2017.
+These consisted of new stop signs, creating handicap parking, and newly constructed streets/intersections in the housing additions.
+The biggest ordinance to pass through the committee was for use of Golf Carts on city streets, with some restrictions and a permitting process.